taishi-i/awesome-ChatGPT-repositories/README.md

  * [duckduckgpt](https://github.com/kudoai/duckduckgpt) - 🐤 DuckDuckGo add-on that brings the magic of ChatGPT to search results (powered by GPT-4!)
  * [bravegpt](https://github.com/kudoai/bravegpt) - 🦁 Brave Search add-on that brings the magic of ChatGPT to search results (powered by GPT-4!)
  * [listennotes-chatgpt-plugin](https://github.com/listennotes/listennotes-chatgpt-plugin) - Listen Notes ChatGPT Plugin for AI-powered podcast search.
 Powered by PodcastAPI.com and Cloudflare Pages.
+ * [chatgpt-github-plugin](https://github.com/carlos-lugo/chatgpt-github-plugin) - This repository contains a plugin for ChatGPT that interacts with the GitHub API.
+It can fetch information about GitHub repositories, including the list of repositories, branch and files in a repository, and the content of a specific file.
+ * [chatgpt-plugin-clerk-auth](https://github.com/eidam/chatgpt-plugin-clerk-auth) - ChatGPT plugin example using Cloudflare Workers and Clerk OAuth2 backend.

 |Name|GitHub Stars|Language|License|